 Anyone considering property ownership will come across the term “real property” in the legalese.
 But what is real property?
-Real property defines which rights you possess in relation to your property, and which ones you don’t.
+It defines which rights you possess in relation to your property, and which ones you don’t.

 Conceptually, it’s easy to think of it as everything you would inherit rights to at the transfer of ownership of a property.
 For example, house hunters ought to know that the playground set, if freestanding, likely isn’t explicitly bundled with the real property you’re seeking to purchase.